suhyeonk03/Sign-Language-Detection-LSTM-Deep-Learning-Model/README.md

+# Sign Language Recognition for an Assistive Robot
+An assistive robot that facilitates communication between deaf and non-deaf individuals by using an LSTM model trained on __ American Sign Language phrases

-# Phase 1: Sign-Language-Detection-LSTM-Deep-Learning-Model
+## Phase 1: Sign-Language-Detection-LSTM-Deep-Learning-Model

-## Project Overview
+### Project Overview
 An action recognition deep learning model built in a Jupyter notebook using Python.
 This model can recognize the American Sign Language phrases listed below.
 <br>
 <br>
 **Detailed steps and code are in the Jupyter notebook named Sign_Lang_Recognition.ipynb**
 <br>
-## American Sign Language Phrases
+### American Sign Language Phrases
 - Hello
 - I love you
 - Thanks
 - https://www.youtube.com/shorts/1JAEeHEDvI0
 - https://www.youtube.com/watch?v=0FcwzMq4iWg

-## Used Python Libraries
+### Used Python Libraries
 - os
 - time
 - tensorflow